top of page

 Matriarchy isn’t women on top.
 It’s a circle with children and the vulnerable at the center.
 Power flows outward, guided by the needs of those who require protection the most.
 With this balanced model,harm is minimized, dignity is preserved, and humanity is sustained.

-It's about Energy, Not Gender
+It's About Energy, Not Gender

-Capitalized masculine energy emphasize
+Capitalized masculine energy emphasizes

 • linear growth